Current Conservation Topics

 Current Commission Members

-Susan Baker, Carroll W. Brewster, Dave Cronin, Alan Pilch, Benjamin Oko, Patricia Sesto, Kitsey Snow, Beth Yanity; one Vacancy currently exists--
+Susan Baker, Carroll W. Brewster, Laura Craighead, Dave Cronin, Jack Kace, Benjamin Oko, Alan Pilch, Kitsey Snow, Beth Yanity

 The duties of the Commission include the following: looking after the Town’s open space including trail maintenance, posting and protecting; acting in an advisory capacity to Planning and Zoning and Inland Wetlands on the impact of development on the environment; adding lands to the Town’s inventory of open space by acquisition and by encouraging donations.